scalar-labs/helm-charts/docs/getting-started-scalardb.md

 ## Step 3.
 Start Cassandra container

 We use Apache Cassandra as the backend storage of Scalar DB Server.
-We start a Cassandra container on the same network of Scalar DB Server (Pod on minikube) to make them communicate properly.
+We start a Cassandra container on the same network of Kubernetes (Scalar DB Server Pod on minikube) to make them communicate properly.

 1. Start a Cassandra container on the Docker Network `minikube`.
    ```console